cthulhuology/websocket/README.md

 Getting Started:
 ----------------

-In your rebar.config file in the deps section add the following line:

-	{ deps, [
-		{websocket, ".*", {git, "git:github.com/cthulhuology/websocket.git","master" }}
-	}}.

 You can then create a series of websocket servers by adding entries in your sys.config file:

 	{ websocket, [